 It is the best smell.

-According to a study by the University of Montreal, for mothers, smelling a newborn baby feels every bit as good as drugs.
+According to a study by the University of Montreal, for mothers, a newborn baby smell is every bit as good as drugs.

 Canadian scientists are claiming that a newborn baby’s odour lights up the reward centres in our brain in a way other scents just can’t.
 And for women – specifically moms – the experience, a rush of dopamine to the brain, is heightened.

 In fact, the reaction is so strong, it exists even if the baby isn’t in front of you.
 It’s chemistry between moms and babies.

 “What we’ve shown for the first time is the odour of newborns – which is part of these signals – activates the neurological reward circuit in mothers.
 These circuits may especially be activated when you eat while being very hungry, but also in a craving addict receiving his drug.
 It is, in fact, the sating of desire,” lead researcher Dr. Johannes Frasnelli said.

 Frasnelli, who is a professor of psychology at the Montreal-based university, recently collaborated with colleagues in Sweden and Germany in a project looking at how odour affects our brains.
 In this case, the scent of newborn babies was put to the test.
 The pyjamas they had lived in for about a day or two were frozen to capture the odour.
 Then, 30 women – half of which were moms and half weren’t – were put to the test.